fbpx

 SEO Optimisation

-If your agency is also providing ongoing SEO optimisation, then you can be expected to pay anywhere from $2000 upwards per month, depending on the extent of SEO work the agency is committing to.
+If your agency is also providing ongoing SEO optimisation, then you can be expected to pay anywhere from $2000 upwards per month.

-Setting up a website that has basic SEO features like meta tags, semantic HTML, fast page load time, etc is an essential part of the web development process and isn’t a separate “add on”.
-It’s simply a part of the process and doesn’t incur any additional fees, and if it does, your agency is just trying to make money off you wherever they can.
+Setting up a website that has basic SEO features like meta tags, semantic HTML, fast page load time, etc is an essential part of the web development process and isn’t a separate “add on.”
+It’s simply a part of the process and shouldn’t incur any additional fees.

 Some agencies get lazy when it comes to the SEO setup and simply skip this part of the process.
 This is why you might see some SEO agencies offering one-time SEO optimisation services for businesses.
 However, a website that’s done properly should have all of the basic SEO optimisation checkmarks completed.